mlgupta/keyper-docs/source/REST API.md

 Returns signed certificate for a user.

 **Input:**
-Input for the method can be submitted by including them in URL as part of HTTP GET reqeust (* denotes required field)
+Input for the method can be submitted by including them in URL as part of HTTP GET request (* denotes required field)

 * **username***: Username.
 * **keyid**: KeyID of the certificate as shown on the webconsole.
 * **fingerprint**: Certificate Fingerprint.

-If keyid or fingerprint is not part of the input then this method would return all the certificates for the user.
+If the keyid or fingerprint is not part of the input then this method would return all the certificates for the user.

 **Output:**
 Signed Certificate for the user.